NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 in the original paper :cite:`nlp-dst-wu2019transferable`.
 Additionally, as the authors were relying on the MultiWOZ 2.0 dataset, the table includes also results achieved by TRADE model on MultiWOZ 2.1 dataset reported in the :cite:`nlp-dst-eric2019multiwoz` paper.
 We used the same parameters as the original implementation.
-The main difference is that our model does not use pre-trained embeddings which seem that it does not affect the \
+The main difference is that our model does not use pre-trained embeddings which seems not to affect the \
 performance of the model.
 The other difference is that we used SquareAnnealing for the learning policy instead of \
 fixed learning rate.